kwdunaway/WGBS_Tools/README.md

 For this pipeline, your WGBS data must be in the format of percentage methylation bed files.
 These files will contain information in the format of "PercentageMethylation-TotalReadCount" (ex: 0.50-2).
 If your data is not in this format, check out the "Aligning WGBS" pipeline.

 ###### STEP 2 ######
 Run [AvgMeth.2col.pl](#AvgMeth.2col.pl).
-The output will give us table for each CpG with 2 columns per sample, methylated read count and total read count.
+The output will give us a table for each CpG with 2 columns per sample, methylated read count and total read count.
 You will need to be in terminal and type:

     perl ./AvgMeth.2.col.pl